Colombia Geisha Coffee Edwin Noreña

 About the Processing

-• Firstly, they pick the Geisha cherries using a brix meter to selectively harvest only the most perfectly ripe fruit.
-They sort them to remove any defective cherries.
+- Firstly, they pick the Geisha cherries using a brix meter to selectively harvest only the most perfectly ripe fruit.
+They sort and float them to remove any defective cherries.

-• Finally, this heavily fermented “honey” coffee is then taken to raised beds to dry for 22 days, followed by a controlled warehouse humidity stabilization for an additional 8 days.
+- Finally, this heavily fermented “black honey” coffee is then taken to dry on raised screen beds in a greenhouse for an additional 10 days, and then stabilized in a climate controlled warehouse for an additional 8 days.

 Edwin Noreña Coffee comes from Quindio